alexk99/the_router/routing_perf_tests.md

 <img src="http://therouter.net/images/tests/routing_tests/27_01_2018/4dir_tests.png">

 # Results
-Test have showed that TheRouter is capable of forwarding up to 32Mpps traffic of 64 bytes packets with 0 packet loss (test 14.3 in the table with full results below).
+Tests have showed that TheRouter is capable of forwarding up to 32Mpps traffic of 64 bytes packets with 0 packet loss (test 14.3 in the table with full results below).

 In more complicated test scenario when router was configured with LACP bonding port and 800k routes were installed into